 During partition, when thousands of people belonging to Sindhi community came to India from Pakistan, they started baking for employment.
-I remember my mother and her neighbourhood friends used to take all raw ingredients to one shop and within an hour they used to give soft, warm, melt-in-mouth nankhatai.
+I remember my mother and her neighborhood friends used to take all raw ingredients of nankhatia to a nearby shop and within an hour they used to give soft, warm, melt-in-mouth nankhatai.
 Slowly, in few years the younger generation of these small shop owner families turned their old fashioned shops into modern style bakery.

 Since then nankhatai is my favorite cookie.
 Generally, it is done with maida only, but I always like slight crunch of rava/semolina in cookies, so I have added that along with wheat flour.
 If you are not interested into using rava and wheat flour, eliminate both of them and add white flour in the same quantity.

 Ghee (clarified butter) 1/2 cup minus 1-2 tbsp